Fredrick219/Youtube-Video-Analytics-Project/README.md

 # Youtube-Video-Analytics-Project
-Analyzing the performance of my Youtube channel videos based on various metrics such as view count, like count, comment count and so on.
+The primary objective of this project is to utilize the Youtube API to gather data from my YouTube channel and subsequently store it in AWS DBS.
+Subsequently, I will connect to the database to conduct analysis on the performance of my YouTube channel videos, considering metrics such as view count, like count, comment count, and more.